-- The presumption is that all exams are closed-book.
-Individual faculty may choose to give open-book exams.
+The presumption is that all exams are closed-book.
+Individual faculty may choose to give open-book or limited-open exams.
 However, unless a faculty member specifically announces an open-book exam, you should assume the exam is closed-book.

-- The preferred method of writing in-class exams is on computer.
+The preferred method of writing in-class exams is on computer.
 The use of computers on exams is governed by policy.
 But, you may choose to write your in-class exam in blue books.
 These are available in the College Bookstore.
 Get an ample supply early on.
-All take-home exams or exams in excess of 4 hours in length are expected to be typed.
+All take-home, self-scheduled, or exams in excess of 4 hours in length are expected to be typed.

-- Exams are identified by examination number only.
+Exams are identified by examination number only.
 You are assigned one random seven-digit number each semester.
-This exam code number will be emailed to you after it is generated.
+This exam code number will be posted to your MyLaw after it is generated.
 The examination numbers for each current semester will be generated after add/drop of that semester.

-- By default, Microsoft Word saves the author's name with all documents that that author creates.
+By default, Microsoft Word saves the author's name with all documents that that author creates.
 Word does allow you to disable this feature for a particular document to ensure the anonymity of exams.
-You should take steps to remove this identifying information.
+Though this is no longer necessary with MyLaw uploads, you can still take these steps to remove this identifying information.

-- Each scheduled examination is administered in an assigned room.
-One or more classroom is designated for those who handwrite their exam.
-One classroom is designated for make-up exams.
+Each scheduled examination is administered in an assigned room.
 Some faculty ask that you take the examination in the assigned room only, others allow you to go to the other designated areas, and still others allow you to take the exam anywhere within the building.
 BE SURE YOU KNOW WHAT RESTRICTIONS EXIST.
 Do not assume that because you were able to take exam "a" in the library that you can take exam "b" there as well.
 Regularly scheduled exams must be taken within the Law School building.
+Further, if any exam corrections occur once exam administration begins, and you have left the room, there is no way for you to receive this corrected information.
 The start time for all scheduled exams is noted on the exam schedule.
 The start time is not the time you should arrive to the scheduled exam classroom.
 Arrive to the assigned classroom at least 10 minutes prior to the scheduled start of the scheduled exam.

-- If you begin to feel panicky about exams you may want to call the College's Counseling Center at 221-3620.
+If you begin to feel panicky about exams you may want to call the College's Counseling Center at 221-3620.
 The staff there is very experienced and helpful.
-They are located in Blow Hall on the main campus.
+They are located in McLeod Tyler Integrated Wellness Center.